 Selected programs of study at the School are approved by the Veterans Commission for enrollment of those eligible to receive benefits under Section 3676, Chapters 30 or 32, Title 38.
-The determination for TVC funds are made directly through the Texas Veteran's Commission.
-Additional funding may be obtained for eligible candidates through many different programs including; Texas Workforce Commission, Department of Assistive and Rehabilitative Services (DARS), and Private Scholarship funds.
+Additional funding may be obtained for eligible candidates through many different programs including; Michigan Works, Michigan Rehabilitative Services (MRS), and Private Scholarship funds.
 The determinations for these funds are made through the respective organizations.